bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

       the same time.

-   -  **Lifetime**: Groups can be invalidated either on request (see Caching Mode: Invalidate Cache), at a specific time of the day or after a configurable period of time.
+   -  **Lifetime**: Groups can be invalidated either on request (see Caching Mode: Invalidate Cache), at a specific time of the day (String with time format :code:`"HH:mms:ss"`.
+E.g :code:`"23:50:00"`) or after a configurable period of time (In seconds.
+E.g.
+      :code:`3600` for one hour).
 Invalidating a group always means to remove all its entries from the cache.

 Entry
    -  **Name**: Must be unique within the group but you are allowed to